 Yes

-No
+No [X]

 If different from above, what is the Safe Routes to Schools Coordinator’s contact information?
 Please include name, email and phone number.

 If different from above, what is the contact information of the Director of your community’s Department of Transportation (or equivalent).
 Please include name, email and phone number.